verdetea22/cs555MoneyForKids2022Fall/README.md

 # cs555MoneyForKids2022Fall

+## Money for Kids
+- Money for Kids is a fun, web-based application that helps children learn how to use and the value of money through different teaching modules.
+Parents and guardians alike can help faciliate and monitor their child's learning progress.
+- Group 11 - Belle R., Mikayla M., John C., Matthew M., Dylan J.

 ## In the project directory, run npm install to install the necessary packages. then you can run:

 ### `npm start`